vedau62504/CosmosDb/README.md

 This tutorial covers:

-Creating and connecting to an Azure Cosmos account Configuring your project in Visual Studio
+#Creating and connecting to an Azure Cosmos account
+#Configuring your project in Visual Studio
-Creating a database and a container
+#Creating a database and a container
-Adding items to the container
+#Adding items to the container
-Querying the container
+#Querying the container
-Performing create, read, update, and delete (CRUD) operations on the item Deleting the database
+#Performing create, read, update, and delete (CRUD) operations on the item
-Don't have time?
-Don't worry!
-The complete solution is available on GitHub.
-Jump to the Get the complete tutorial solution section for quick instructions.
+#Deleting the database

 Now let's get started!